Welcome, DVM Students!

 As one of only 33 veterinary schools in the U.S., the mission of LSU Vet Med is to improve and protect the lives of animals and people through superior education, transformational research, and compassionate care.

-Dr. Patricia Queiroz and Dean Oliver Garden
+Dr. Ethan Anderson with Dean Oliver Garden

 Updates from Dean Oliver Garden